jkguiang/vbs/abcdnet/README.md

 # Instructions
 This section enumerates the training steps for ABCDNet.
-Note that a single batch script can instead be used to submit a job to perform all of the steps on a worker node--see step (7).
+Note that a single batch script can instead be used to submit a job to perform all of the steps on a worker node--see step (6).

 1. Edit the configuration JSON; this is (in principle) the only file that needs to be edited
-2. Run the training steps
+2. Run the training steps (data ingress, training loop, final inferences)
 ```
 # Run interactively
 srun --partition=gpu --gpus=1 --mem=16gb --constraint=a100 --pty bash -i # interactive session